LovesTha/LovesTha.github.io/_posts/2006-05-04-ug-control.markdown

 3x Simic Sky Swallower
 2x Keiga, the Tide Star (I hear hes good against 'Vore)

 Now that's only 29 cards, assuming 24 land, leaving us 7 more slots.
 Should those slots be a black splash for mortify and something else good?
-Personally I think I like 4 Cytoplast Manipulators and 3 Plaxcaster Froglings would be a realy good idea.
+Personally I think I like 4 Cytoplast Manipulators and 3 Plaxcaster Froglings would be a really good idea.

 I do fear for this decks chances against a truly aggressive deck though, but I think that Disrupting Shoal and Spell Snare could be particularly effective.